-There are probably not many higher education scholars out there who are not familiar with at least some works by Simon Marginson.
+There are probably not many higher education scholars out there who are not familiar with at least some works written by Simon Marginson.
 Currently Professor of Higher Education at the University of Oxford and Director of the ESRC/OFSRE Centre for Global Higher Education (CGHE), Simon is also Joint Editor-in-Chief of one of the major journals in our field – Higher Education.

 In this interview, I sat down with Simon and we spoke about what it is like to be the lead editor of Higher Education, how the journal operates “on the inside”, how it deals with authors and reviewers, what makes a paper a good candidate to be published in the journal, as well as about what early-career scholars can do to improve the quality of their submissions.